 WENDY: Oh, it's beautiful!

 The individuals surrounding the luggage pick it up and carry it into the elevator.
 Other employees depart in a seemingly illogical way, climbing the stairs to an upper floor while porting heavy baggage.
 Why climb stairs to the upper floors when one is leaving?
-One wants to go downstairs.
+It would seem they would want to continue down rather than up.

 Ullman shows Wendy and Jack into the entry to the lounge, where there are a number of the sort of old black and white pictures of past guests on prominent display as had been in Ullman's office.
 We see in the entry area the poster that reads "Camera Walk" that had been in the lobby on the day of the interview.
-The "Camera Walk" is all these photos depicting the history of the hotel.
+The "Camera Walk" would seem to be all these photos depicting the history of the hotel.

 Passing through the Colorado Lounge, over which an American flag hangs on one side, Wendy exclaims to her husband her enthusiasm for the hotel.